 The best route—DIY or professional—depends on your budget, available time, and desired quality.
 If you want more information on what to consider, this article offers helpful insights.

-Prepare Your Slides for Digitization
+How to Prep Your Slides for Scanning

 Getting your slides ready for digitization is easier than you think.
 A little prep work upfront will ensure a smooth process and high-quality digital images.
 These simple steps will help you get organized: